The Warning Signs of Appendicitis

 Loss of appetite

-This symptom along with the others already mentioned can be a sign that something is going on in the appendix.
+This symptom along with the others already mentioned can be another one of the warning signs of appendicitis or related issues.

-In general, affected persons have difficulties eating normally and the change can be so sudden that it will be obvious that it’s not a stomach infection or virus.
+In general, affected people have difficulties eating normally.
+The change can be so sudden that it will be obvious that it’s not a stomach infection or virus.

 Check out this article: Control Your Appetite Naturally!